 Working with this material refines the auditory capacity up to developing the ability to recognise the sound characteristics of objects even without looking at them (you can do this blindfolded).
 Like other Montessori materials for very small children, this material helps to develop concentration, will, intelligence and sharpens the observation of the...

-This material helps the child to refine its smell sense.
-Smelling bottles offer an important key to understanding the environment as well as enriching the childโs vocabulary.
+This material helps the child to refine its tasting sense.
+Tasting bottles offer an important key to understanding the environment as well as enriching the child’s vocabulary.
 Like in other sensorial activities, matching refines the concentration and attention abilities

 The pink tower gives the child visual education of dimensions, sharpening the ability to distinguish different sizes even if they are very small.
 As with other Montessori materials for very small children, the pink tower helps to develop concentration, willpower and intelligence.
 It shapes the logical-mathematical mind and helps to develop a sharper...